 Our Mission

-Core Mission: Understand how language organizes attention, produces division, and shapes the way people interpret the world.
+Mission: Assess how language organizes attention, produces division, and shapes the way we interpret the world.

 In a landscape of materialistic concerns and the inevitable merger of humanity and artificial intelligence, the onus to direct attention to the future of our species has never been greater.